znswanderer/znswanderer.github.io/_posts/2021-07-04-Harmonic-Oscillator-SymPy.md

-As expected, the solution is a Gaussian curve.
+As expected, the solution is a Gaussian.

 We arbitrarily set the constant $$C_1$$ to 1 and convert the SymPy function via `lambdify` to a format that numpy can handle for a plot: